 What to ship when you move to Australia and what to leave behind

 Are Household Goods are usually eligible for Duty Free Entry when you're moving to Australia?

+Yes.
 Providing you meet the eligibility criteria you are usually able to import your household goods as unaccompanied personal effects (UPE's) without having to pay customs duty or Goods and Services Tax (GST) when moving your permanent residence to Australia.